stylelint-scss/stylelint-scss/src/rules/at-import-partial-extension/README.md

  * This extension */
 ```

+The [`fix` option](https://stylelint.io/user-guide/usage/options#fix) can automatically fix all of the problems reported by this rule only when `"never"` is given.

 The rule ignores [cases](https://sass-lang.com/documentation/at-rules/import) when Sass considers an `@import` command just a plain CSS import:

 - If the file’s extension is `.css`.